-V-Ray 3ds Max to Cinema 4D — Keep Every Material
+V-Ray for 3ds Max → V-Ray for Cinema 4D — Keep Every Material

-V-Ray for Cinema 4D is a full native port maintained by Chaos Group.
-The core material types — VRayMtl, VRayBlendMtl, VRayBitmap, VRayNormalMap — exist in both the 3ds Max and Cinema 4D versions.
-The parameter names, BRDF models, and rendering behavior are essentially identical across platforms.
-If a VRayMtl looks correct in 3ds Max, it should look correct in Cinema 4D given the same property values.
+V-Ray for Cinema 4D is a full native port maintained by Chaos Group, built on the same renderer core as V-Ray for 3ds Max.
+The core material types — VRayMtl, VRayBlendMtl, VRayBitmap, VRayNormalMap — exist in both versions.
+Parameter names, BRDF models, and rendering behavior are essentially identical across platforms.
+If a VRayMtl looks correct in 3ds Max, it will look correct in Cinema 4D given the same property values.
+That parity is the whole reason a 1:1 transfer is even possible.

-But there is no built-in way to transfer V-Ray scenes between 3ds Max and Cinema 4D.
-Chaos Group does not provide a scene interchange tool.
 FBX export strips all V-Ray data completely — every VRayMtl becomes an empty Standard material, every VRayBitmap connection disappears, and the entire shader graph is gone.
 You're left with gray geometry and an empty material editor.
+Side-by-side breakdown: MAX2C4D vs FBX comparison.

 MAX2C4D bridges this gap.
-It reads V-Ray materials directly from the .max file through the 3ds Max SDK and rebuilds them as native VRay for C4D shaders — preserving every property, every node connection, and every texture path.
-The result is a Cinema 4D scene that renders identically to the original 3ds Max project.
+It reads V-Ray materials directly from the .max file through the 3ds Max SDK and rebuilds them as native V-Ray for Cinema 4D shaders — preserving every property, every node connection, and every texture path.
+See the manual rebuild approach for the full ROI math, or the complete .max opening guide for the workflow.

 V-Ray Material Types That Transfer

-MAX2C4D supports 15+ V-Ray material types.
-Each is recreated as its native VRay for C4D equivalent with all properties mapped — not approximated with a Standard material, but rebuilt as the exact same material type with the same parameter values.
+Each is recreated as its native V-Ray for Cinema 4D equivalent with all properties mapped — not approximated with a Standard material, but rebuilt as the exact same material type with the same parameter values.

 Material TypeStatus